mcoirad/the-grunfeld/_executives/Ernie Grunfeld_['NYK', 'MIL', 'WAS'].md

   <li>Drafted Charlie Ward with 26th pick but was worth 6th pick.</li>

-  <li>Drafted Dominic McGuire with 47th pick but was worth 30th pick.</li>
+  <li>Drafted Greg Anthony with 12th pick but was worth 7th pick.</li>

   </ul>'
 end_year: 2019